TheRealDjElite/DataValidationTool/README.md

 # Data Validation Tool

-⁂ _Applied learning prototype.
-Built with Python using AI assistance.
-Not a production system._
+⚠️ Applied learning prototype.
+Built with Python as a learning project.
+Not for production use.

-A Python-based tool to scan CSV data for errors, missing values, and logic issues across case records.
+A Python-based tool that checks CSV files for missing values, formatting errors, and logic issues in case records.
+Helps teams catch data problems before audits or eligibility reviews.

 ## 🔍 What It Does
-- Scans CSV files for common data issues like missing fields, duplicates, and formatting problems
+- Scan CSV files for common data issues (missing fields, duplicates, formatting errors)
-- Flags records with invalid or inconsistent values (e.g. status without income, date format issues)
+- Flag inconsistent or invalid values (e.g., status without income, bad date formats)
-- Outputs a summary of all errors and saves a clean error report
+- Output a clean error report (`error_report.csv`) and a summary of issues
-- Helps teams catch data issues early in eligibility, audit, or quality review processes
+- Support QA, audit prep, and data quality checks for public program workflows

 ## 🧰 Tools Used
 - Python 3